Paul Whybrew: Career

 In 1982, Whybrew spoke to Michael Fagan, who had evaded security and broken into the royal bedroom at Buckingham Palace.

 Whybrew took part in the Royal Procession at the Coronation of Charles III and Camilla as Serjeant-at-Arms.

 Honours

 In addition to his honours, Whybrew was appointed Serjeant-at-Arms to the Queen in 2008.
-The role was first established in the 12th century.
+The role was established in the 12th century.

 Whybrew was appointed a Member of the Royal Victorian Order (MVO) in the 2006 New Year Honours, promoted to Lieutenant of same Order (LVO) in the 2012 Diamond Jubilee Honours, and promoted again to Commander of the Order (CVO) in the 2023 Demise Honours.
 Besides this, he was awarded the Royal Victorian Medal (RVM) twice, first in Silver in the 1993 Birthday Honours and then in Gold in the 2016 Birthday Honours.
 He furthermore received the Queen Elizabeth II Version of the Royal Household Long and Faithful Service Medal for service to the Royal Family.